woutervmertens/process-watcher/README.md

 If you are looking for a more substantial daemon monitoring system, people recommend [Monit](https://mmonit.com/monit)

 > Monit is a small Open Source utility for managing and monitoring Unix systems.
 Monit conducts automatic maintenance and repair and can execute meaningful causal actions in error situations.

+There is also [upstart](http://upstart.ubuntu.com), which Ubuntu and some other Linux distros have installed.
+See [Keeping Daemons alive with Upstart](http://www.alexreisner.com/code/upstart).

 # Installation